erikdubois/Aureola/README.md

 # Switching the conky

-Every conky has an individual installation script.
+Every conky has an **individual installation script**.
 That means you will only install software that you need for the conky.

+			./install-conky.sh

 The script asks you  if it is ok to delete everything inside folder ~/.config/conky.